Master of Arts in Clinical Mental Health Counseling

 Program Outcomes: Enact the Spirit of Dignity and Worth

-- Train Clinical Mental Health Counselors (CMHCs) to be ethical and competent clinicians with a strong counselor identity in accordance with American Mental Health Counselors Association (AMHCA) ethical standards and the American Counseling Association (ACA) Code of Ethics, in order to prepare for careers as counseling professionals who advocate on behalf of the profession.
+Professional Counseling Orientation and Ethical Practice: Counselors-in-training will develop as ethical and competent clinicians with a strong counselor identity in accordance with American Counseling Association ethical standards, to prepare for careers as counseling professionals who advocate on behalf of the profession and promotes client equity and access.

-- Train CMHCs to cultivate knowledge and self-awareness of socially, culturally and spiritually appropriate skills and practices in professional counseling that promote social justice and advocacy efforts while minimizing barriers between counselors and clients.
+Social and Cultural Diversity: Counselors-in-training will demonstrate knowledge and self-awareness of socially, culturally, and spiritually appropriate skills and practices in professional counseling that promote social justice, advocacy efforts, and minimize barriers between counselors and clients.

-- Train CMHCs in theories, etiology of human growth and development, relevant environmental factors and ethical strategies to promote optimum wellness for diverse clients across the lifespan.
+Human Growth and Development: Counselors-in-training will apply theories, etiology of human growth and development, relevant environmental factors, and ethical strategies to promote optimum wellness for diverse clients across the lifespan.

-- Train CMHCs to apply career development theories, decision-making models and occupational information to develop strategies for supporting and advocating for clients in relation to their unique career development within a global economy.
+Career Development: Counselors-in-training will apply career development theories, decision-making models, vocational, and occupational information and to develop strategies for supporting and advocating for clients in relation to their unique career development, industry information, and identified opportunities within a global economy.

-- Train CMHCs to understand and demonstrate essential and applicable counseling techniques and culturally relevant strategies as well as theories, models and skills for client consultation, treatment, intervention and prevention.
+Counseling and Helping Relationships: Counselors-in-training will demonstrate essential and applicable counseling techniques and culturally relevant strategies as well as theories, models, and skills for client consultation, treatment, intervention, and prevention.

-- Train CMHCs to implement knowledge of therapeutically appropriate strategies for effectively forming and facilitating group counseling in a variety of settings.
+Group Counseling and Group Work: Counselors-in-training will apply knowledge of therapeutically appropriate strategies for effectively forming and facilitating group counseling and group work in a variety of settings with a diverse range of clients.

-- Train CMHCs in ethical and appropriate intake, assessment, case conceptualization, diagnosis, treatment planning, documentation and clinical treatment to properly serve clients across multicultural perspectives.
+Assessment and Testing: Counselors-in-training will demonstrate ethical and appropriate intake, assessment, case conceptualization, diagnosis, treatment planning, documentation, and clinical treatment to properly serve clients across multicultural perspectives.

-- Train CMHCs to evaluate and incorporate ethically and culturally relevant research findings when selecting strategies for prevention, intervention, treatment and program evaluation.
+Research and Program Evaluation: Counselors-in-training will evaluate and incorporate ethically and culturally relevant evidence-based research findings when selecting strategies for prevention, intervention, treatment, and program evaluation.

-- Prepare future CMHCs to provide wellness- and holistic-based services to clients who seek help with everyday life concerns as well as those who struggle with significant emotional, cognitive, developmental and behavioral challenges.
+Clinical Mental Health Counseling: Counselors-in-training will utilize community resources, referral sources, and case management services in accordance with their role as clinical mental health counselors, including situations involving trauma, crisis, or risk to client wellbeing.
+To prepare future CMHC to provide wellness and holistic based services to clients who seek help with everyday life concerns as well as those who struggle with significant emotional, cognitive, developmental, and behavioral challenges.

-- Train CMHCs in the specific and added educational requirements necessary for licensure that may be outlined by their intended state of licensure.
+State Specific Educational Requirements: Counselors-in-training will attain specific and added educational requirements, necessary for licensure, that may be outlined by their intended state of licensure.

 To apply for the online master’s in clinical mental health counseling from Sacred Heart University, you’ll need the following in addition to your online application: